Hoyasumii/bee-movie/README.md

 Hey, Honex!
 Dad, you surprised me.
 You decide what you're interested in?
-Well, there's a lot of cho
+Well, there's a lot of choi